Nahd92/VehicleRegister/README.md

 # VehicleRegister

-Project in progress
+Project in progress....

-This project is not focusing what so ever on design.
+This project is not focusing  on design.
 The School project focuses on OOP.